crankycaleb/pro/_posts/2018-09-13-Manual-Upgrade-Nextcloud14-Fedora.md

 `setsebool -P httpd_unified off`

 When I checked my settings admin page after these steps, my autoupdate section gui was back!
-So now for future upgrades I can just do `setsebool -P httpd_unified on` from the terminal, use the handy graphical upgrade process from the browser, and then lock back down with `setsebool -P httpd_unified off`!
+So now for future upgrades I can just do `setsebool -P httpd_unified on` from the terminal, use the handy graphical upgrade process from the browser, and then lock back down with `setsebool -P httpd_unified off`

 **Extra points - lock down your referrer-policy a bit more**